fusionpbx/fusionpbx-docs/source/additional_information/password_reset.rst

 The current method to changing the superadmin password is actually to make a new superadmin user name and password.

 .. note::
-       In older installations of FusionPBX condig.php is located in /var/www/fusionpbx/resources/
+       In older installations of FusionPBX config.php is located in /var/www/fusionpbx/resources/

 1. Move the config.php file temporarily.